nextflow-io/crg-course-nov16/README.md

 nextflow run rna-ex3.nf --reads 'data/ggal/reads/*_{1,2}.fq'
 ```

+It shows how read files matching the pattern specified are grouped in pairs having
+the same prefix.

 ### Step 4 - Map sequence reads

 The script `rna-ex4.nf` adds the `mapping` process.
 Note how it declares three inputs:
 the genome fasta file, the genome index file produced by the `buildIndex` process and
 the read pairs.
-Also note as the last input is defined as a `set` ie. composed by
+Also note as the last input is defined as a `set` ie. it's composed by
 different elements: the pair ID, the first read file and the second read file.

 Execute it by using the following command: